tintran21/MultiNode-IoT-Air-Quality-Monitoring/README.md

-Multi-node IoT air monitoring system using ESP32 and Ar o Nano with TCP (WiFi) and UART communication. o Nano with TCP (WiFi) and UART communication.
+Multi-node IoT air monitoring system using ESP32 and Ar o Nano with TCP (WiFi) and UART communication. o Nano with TCP (WiFi) and UART communication. de IoT air monitoring system using ESP32 and Ar o Nano with TCP (WiFi) and UART communication. o Nano with TCP (WiFi) and UART communication. de IoT air monitoring system using ESP32 and Ar o Nano with TCP (WiFi) and UART communication. o Nano with TCP (WiFi) and UART communication.

+de IoT air monitoring system